robOcity/song-play-aws-redshift/README.md

 ## Useful AWS commands and queries

-* Listing the tables in the database using SQL since PSQL in not an option of Redshift.
+* Listing the tables in the database using SQL using the Query Tool in  Redshift.

 ```sql
 SELECT table_schema,table_name